GabrielFlores8227/GabrielFlores8227/README.md

 ## 🌎 [WebSite](https://www.gabriel-flores.dev/) 🌎

-My personal website, where I showcase my projects and share my favorite repositories.
+🤠 My personal <a href="https://www.gabriel-flores.dev/">website</a>, where I showcase my projects and share my favorite repositories.
 It's a digital space that gives you a glimpse into my world as a developer and lets you explore my creative endeavors.

 ##   👩‍💻 Social Media  👩‍💻
 <p>